matrix-org/synapse/docs/upgrading/README.md

 :   state that the `/_synapse/client/password_reset/email/submit_token`
     endpoint can be handled

 by all workers.
-If you make use of Synapse\'s worker feature, please update your reverse proxy configuration to reflect this change.
+If you make use of Synapse's worker feature, please update your reverse proxy configuration to reflect this change.

 ## New HTML templates